South Korea - Social Security Insights | Workia

 Administration

-Inbound assignees who are exempt from Korean contributions under a bilateral treaty need to submit their certificate of coverage to the Korean National Pension service for validation.
+Inbound assignees who are exempt from Korean contributions under a bilateral treaty need to physically submit their certificate of coverage to the Korean National Pension service for validation.
 If contributions are due, they are all managed through monthly payroll withholding by the Korean host entity or, if there is no host entity, by the employing entity.

 Benefits